soomtong/blititor/app/furion/readme.md

 - tag support
 - categorize by date or month
 - custom title url (like hacks.mozilla)
 - dropbox paper like online editor (hybrid)
+- support in-memory image copying in editor
+- easy import and embedding images and videos, even audio resource
+- image resizer
+- smart image placer in post list with flag system
 - version history for each posts
 - bind related posts (can select other posts in searched list)
-- easy import and embedding images and videos, even audio resource
-- full text search
 - manage own post by each owner
 - administrator for manage account
-- version history for each posts
+- full text search

 ### Tutorial